Neonnaut/vocabug-ts/rabbit hole/a-grand-roadmap.md

 --------------

-- [ ] The anythings-mark is borked

-- [ ] Associatemes
+- [ ] Associatemes get from graphemes
-- [ ] Based-mark
+- [ ] Associatemes hook to getting transforms

-- [ ] Docs
+- [ ] Get if grapheme is based mark in grammar stream

-- [ ] Update docs say result feature matrix must be qualified
+- [ ] If record based in transformation target, get assosiation for result
-- [ ] Rename units to units

-- [ ] group folders generation, transforming, utilities

-- [ ] A routine should look at and then make a transform

-- [ ] Looking at invalid should look at imported list of syntax chars